Family planning could have saved Brunilde’s life.

 Her fate became our destiny.

-Brunilde’s death in childbirth led to the birth of our Foundation.
+Our story begins with one woman and how her death in childbirth led to the birth of a Foundation.

 Brunilde died in 1994 from post-partum hemorrhaging after giving birth to her seventh child at the age of 31 in a small mud hut two walking hours from the nearest road, in the remote river valley where we live.
 She died while being carried down rocky foot trails and across mountain rivers in a blood-drenched hammock, in a desperate attempt to get her to the road and then to the local hospital in time to save her life.
 Her new-born died shortly thereafter.